For all of the excitement over the internet of things, business is just starting to realise the full potential of the technology's promise.

-The internet of things (IoT), the catchall phrase used to describe the networking capability that allows connected devices to send and receive information, has mushroomed into a critical tool for businesses to differentiate themselves by adding more value to consumers' everyday lives while improving business performance.
+The Internet of Things (IoT), the catchall phrase used to describe the networking capability that allows connected devices to send and receive information, has mushroomed into a critical tool for businesses to differentiate themselves by adding more value to consumers' everyday lives while improving business performance.

 For example, connected devices within the home such as refrigerators, home assistants, and doorbells help simplify life through convenience as well as enhance safety.
 In leisure sports, runners wear chips on their shoes to track their progress in races, and skiers can track their vertical feet skied at Vail Resorts, with the help of scanners in lift lines that read their passes.

 In fact, IoT connections are expected to more than double worldwide to 26.9 billion by 2026, up from 12.6 billion last year, according to Ericsson's 2020 Mobility Report.
-That's a compounded annualized growth rate of 13%.
+That's a compounded annualised growth rate of 13%.

 All the data derived from connected devices will serve as an axis on which IoT will thrive in the coming years.

 Businesses of all industries can reap the benefits of IoT by leveraging the vast amounts of data to their advantage.
 When devices and technology are IoT-enabled, they monitor and measure data in real-time.
 The payoffs include: